|Limits on the source database

 of the source and destination databases.
 We recommend that you synchronize data during

 off-peak hours.
-During initial full data synchronization, DTS uses read and write
+During full data synchronization, DTS uses read and write resources

-resources of the source and destination databases.
-This may increase the loads of
+of the source and destination databases.
+This may increase the loads of the database

-- During initial full data synchronization, concurrent INSERT operations cause fragmentation
+- During full data synchronization, concurrent INSERT operations cause fragmentation

 in the tables of the destination database.
-After initial full data synchronization
+After full data synchronization is complete,

-is complete, the tablespace of the destination database is larger than that of the
+the tablespace of the destination database is larger than that of the source database.

 - We recommend that you do not use gh-ost or pt-online-schema-change to perform data